bers31/bernardo.github.io/README.md

 ## 🎓 Education

-### 🏛️ Universitas Diponegoro, B.S. in Informatics
+### 🏛️ Universitas Diponegoro, Bachelor of Science in Informatics
 **August 2022 - March 2026** · GPA 3.78/4.00

 - 📚 Concentrated on Data Science, Machine Learning, and Software Engineering.